Philip A. Beachy: 4. Human therapies

 When Beachy initiated his work on Hedgehog in the 1990s, there were few—if any—pharmacologic tools to modulate developmental signaling pathways.
-In a fascinating story, Beachy discovered such tools for Hedgehog.
+In a story, Beachy discovered such tools for Hedgehog.
 In the 1950s, one-eyed cyclopic lambs were born in Idaho, attributable to a plant-derived compound, cyclopamine.
-Beachy noted the similarity to cyclopic Shh^{-/-} mice and in a brilliant leap demonstrated that cyclopamine inhibits Hedgehog signaling.
+Beachy noted the similarity to cyclopic Shh^{-/-} mice and in a leap demonstrated that cyclopamine inhibits Hedgehog signaling.
 Beachy’s lab pioneered small molecule Hedgehog pathway inhibitors and showed such inhibitors can treat cancers caused by dysregulated Hedgehog pathway activity, including a mouse model of the childhood brain cancer, medulloblastoma.
 Collectively, cyclopamine and other synthetic Hedgehog pathway modulators discovered by Beachy have provided a powerful and widely used pharmacological toolkit.

 Publications and patents from Beachy’s laboratory have now led to the FDA approval of three Hedgehog pathway inhibitors (vismodegib, sonidegib, and glasdegib, all cyclopamine mimics) that have been approved by the FDA as therapeutics for advanced basal cell carcinoma and acute myelogenous leukemia, with therapeutic use for additional Hedgehog-linked cancers and other indications such as fibrosis likely to receive FDA approval in the future.